davegarvey/bumper/README.md

 - `fix:`, `refactor:`, `perf:` → patch bump
 - Any type with `!` or `BREAKING CHANGE` → major bump
 - `docs:`, `test:`, `chore:`, `config:` → no bump

+## For AI Users

+This tool is optimised for AI-generated commit messages that follow conventional commit format.
+See [.github/prompts/sc.prompt.md](.github/prompts/sc.prompt.md) for an example prompt that generates commits compatible with bumper.